AKASHAorg/akasha-core/extensions/apps/antenna/Readme.md

 ### Beam page
 > A single beam entry with all its reflections and reflects to those reflections.
 It´s a place to reflect on a beam and express your thoughts freely.

+### Reflection page
+> A single reflection entry with all its reflects.
+You arrive at a reflection page upon clicking on any reflection on a beam page.

 ### My antenna page
 > A curated list of beams, based on a logged-in user's interests.
 See no content here?
 Start subscribing to some popular topics in the Latest Topics widget on the right-hand side of the desktop screen.